 Deferred Salary Agreements (frozen).
 The Company and ABF Freight have unfunded, noncontributory DSAs with certain of their officers, including certain Named Executive Officers.
 No DSA has been entered into since December 2005, and neither the Company nor ABF Freight intends to enter into these agreements in the future.
-Messrs.
-Ingram, Thorne and Cobb are not eligible to participate in the DSA program.
 For the existing DSAs, upon normal retirement (age 65), death or disability as defined in "Potential Payments upon Termination or Change in Control," the DSA benefit is equal to 35% of the participant's final monthly base salary paid monthly for 120 months.
 Upon termination of employment prior to age 65, the monthly benefit is equal to the participant's years of service (with a maximum of 25 years) times 3% times 35% of the participant's final monthly base salary.
 Benefit payments commence in the month following termination, except to the extent a portion of the benefit must be delayed for six months for key employees as required by Section 409A of the IRC.
 DSA benefits are paid from the general assets of the Company.